-1.1.
-Purpose and Scope
+1.1 Purpose and scope

-- (a) This B2B Procedure: Technical Delivery Specification (Procedure) is published by NTESMO in accordance with clause S7A.1.3 of the NT NER and specifies the technical requirements for the delivery of B2B Transactions using the e-Hub. - (b) This Procedure defines Participant interactions with the e-Hub. - (c) This Procedure also defines baseline configuration settings applicable to the e-Hub for the delivery of (national) B2B Transactions (i.e. the configuration of the e-Hub that is required by the industry to support National B2B Standards). - (d) This Procedure also considers contingency arrangements relevant to Participants and the National B2B Infrastructure.
-Refer to Figure 23 for a diagram illustrating the National B2B Infrastructure. - (e) This Procedure only applies to the B2B Transactions identified in Section 2.11 of this Procedure; - (f) This Procedure does not apply to internal processes or technical infrastructure requirements, specific to the DNSP, Retailer or other relevant Participants, except where there are prescribed connectivity or contingency requirements. - (g) This Procedure does not describe free-form messaging or additional functionality supported by the SMP Hub.
+- a.
+This B2B Procedure: Technical Delivery Specification (Procedure) is published by NTESMO in accordance with clause S7A.1.3 of the NT NER and specifies the technical requirements for the delivery of B2B Transactions using the e-Hub. - b.
+[Guidance Note] This Procedure defines Participant interactions with the e-Hub.
+[Guidance Note] - c.
+[Guidance Note] This Procedure also defines baseline configuration settings applicable to the e-Hub for the delivery of (national) B2B Transactions (i.e. the configuration of the e-Hub that is required by the industry to support National B2B Standards). - d.
+[Guidance Note] This Procedure also considers contingency arrangements relevant to Participants and the National B2B Infrastructure.
+Refer to Figure 23 for a diagram illustrating the National B2B Infrastructure. - e.
+This Procedure only applies to the B2B Transactions identified in Section 2.11 of this Procedure; - f.
+This Procedure does not apply to internal processes or technical infrastructure requirements, specific to the DNSP, Retailer or other relevant Participants, except where there are prescribed connectivity or contingency requirements. - g.
+This Procedure does not describe free-form messaging or additional functionality supported by the SMP Hub.
 Refer to the SMP Technical Guide for further optional functionality.

-1.2.
-Definitions and Interpretation
+1.2 Definitions and interpretation

-- (a) The Communications Guideline: - (i) is incorporated into and forms part of this Procedure; and - (ii) should be read with this Procedure. - (b) Grey boxes are used throughout this document to indicate that the information contained within are for guidance and informational purposes only. - (c) Technical terminology used throughout the B2B Procedures have been defined in section 1.6 of this document.
+- a.
+The Communications Guideline: - i. is incorporated into and forms part of this Procedure; and - ii. should be read with this Procedure. - b.
+[Guidance Note] are used throughout this document to indicate that the information is for guidance and informational purposes only. - c.
+Technical terminology used throughout the B2B Procedures have been defined in section 1.6 of this document.